-You should use ManageBGL.com just 'like a pump', entering in BGLs as you take them, and Carbs and Insulin as you have them.
-If you take a BGL before you eat, use the Wizard to calculate the dose, and adjust it if necessary.
+You should use PredictBGL.com just 'like a pump', entering in BGLs as you take them, and Carbs and Insulin as you have them.
+If you take a BGL before you eat, use the Calculator to calculate the dose, and adjust it if necessary.

 If you have to enter data after the events actually happen, use the logs screen.

 Q. It takes me 20 minutes to eat 20g carbs.
 Should I enter more than one